Simon Fitzgerald (Home and Away): Development

 Simon's mother died in the years before he moved to Summer Bay.
 His father Bill (Terry Bader) decided to relocate to the area, but Simon becomes "puzzled" by the quick move and assumes it is for business reasons.
 He later discovers that Bill had embezzled money.
 After an argument with Bill, Simon decides to move in with Blake Dean (Les Hill).
 The series formed an on-screen duo with Simon and Blake.
 Norton told Josephine Monroe from Inside Soap that he and Hill "built up quite a rapport" and they worked hard on their characters' friendship.
 Norton liked the idea of "these two young lads being cheeky and wacky", they were the "Laurel and Hardy" of Summer Bay.
 In one storyline Simon begins a relationship with Sophie Simpson (Rebekah Elmaloglou).
 The scripts required for Norton and Elmaloglou to kiss multiple times during the story.
 Norton told Trish Pavone from BIG! magazine that during one scene in which they kissed, Elmaloglou joked that she would bite his tongue off if she felt it.
 Later Sophie finds out that she is pregnant by another character.
 Simon decides to pretend that he is the baby's father so that Sophie will not have face parenthood alone.
 As a reporter from Channel 5 wrote "Simon's declaration that he is the dad comes as just as much of a surprise [for Sophie].
 Although she's uneasy about the lie, Sophie can't deny Simon's logic."
 They added that she "fudges the dates" and everyone thinks that Sophie slept with Simon "the minute he arrived in town".
 But eventually truth comes out.
 Norton said that it was an example of a "good storyline" for Simon and said that it was the "hardest" he had to portray.
 Sophie later runs away from home and sleeps rough in the city, forcing Simon to try and rescue her.

-Later Lisa Anthony from BIG! magazine reported that Kathryn Dufty had been cast in the role of Toni Bryant.
-She added that Toni while she comes to Summer Bay with Blake, it would be Simon who she makes an "immediate impression" on.
-She also released pictures of the duo kissing.